atulgoswami21/CRC-Installer-PS/README.md

 If run on Windows 8 and 8.1 it also changes the default Explorer page to "This PC".

 If run on Windows 10 it also disables Windows 10 hibernation mode, Wi-Fi sense, and changes the default Explorer page to "This PC".

+# Update 1.8.4

+Added form that lets you select your location if it can't find it.

 # Update 1.8.3